 Ambient Occlusion: Off

-Many rust players complain about the graphics being too washed out.
+Many Rust players complain about the graphics being too washed out.
 The Ambient Occlusion feature could be a decent fix because not only does it provide added shadows, but it also improves their depth.
 The setting is handy in situations like these, but since we have already enabled Four Cascaded Shadows, you can turn it off to save performance.

 High-Quality Bloom: Off